TimeMachine1994/081925-SvelteTweb/Old Docs01/firecms-integration-plan.md

 ## 5. Conclusion

 By following these steps, you will have successfully integrated your core application collections into FireCMS.
-This provides a secure and efficient way for administrators to manage user data and memorial tributes.
+This provides a secure and efficient way for administrators to manage user data and event tributes.
 You can now proceed to create schemas for any other collections your application requires.